justanhduc/task-spooler/README.md

 ```
 Why would you want to do that anyway?

+## Known issues

+- This is not an issue, but when multiple consecutive GPU jobs are queued,
+  after the first job runs, there is a small delay for the next GPU job to run
+  in order to ensure that the same GPUs are not claimed by different jobs.
+  There was an issue causing this delay significantly longer as reported in [`#2`](https://github.com/justanhduc/task-spooler/issues/2)
+  but has been fixed in [176d0b76](https://github.com/justanhduc/task-spooler/commit/176d0b76).
+  To avoid the delay, you can use `-g` to indicate the exact GPU IDs for the job.

 ## Mailing list

 I created a GoogleGroup for the program.
 You look for the archive and the join methods in the taskspooler google group page.